bmaggi/library-training/README.md

 4. How to create a [css theme] (/org.eclipse.papyrus.training.library.css/README.md)
 5. How to contribute to new model [wizard](/org.eclipse.papyrus.training.library.wizard/README.md)
 6. How to create a [palette] (/org.eclipse.papyrus.training.library.palette/README.md)
-7. How to create a [Viewpoint] (/org.eclipse.papyrus.training.library.viewpoint/README.md)
+7. How to create an [architecture] (/org.eclipse.papyrus.training.library.architecture/README.md)
 8. How to create a [validation rule](/org.eclipse.papyrus.training.library.validation/README.md)
 9. How to create a [hyperlink strategy](/org.eclipse.papyrus.training.library.hyperlink/README.md)
 10. How to create a [navigation strategy](/org.eclipse.papyrus.training.library.navigation/README.md)